gesiscss/wikiwho_wrapper/README.md

 There is a tutorial in the form of jupyter notebooks, the are located in the [wikiwho_tutorial repository](https://github.com/gesiscss/wikiwho_tutorial).

 ***Note that all the methods, and classes can receive parameters.
-All the parameters of the API are currently supported, for now you can check them directly in the code***
+All the parameters of the API are currently supported.
+Ror now, you can check them directly in the code.***